7 – 12 Aug 2023

 This multi day hiking experience over the Pyrenees is fully guided and you won’t need to carry any food or cooking equipment.

 You’ll spend one night under canvas (sleeping mats provided) and the other nights with a proper roof over your head.

 Along the way, your expert and knowledgeable hiking guide will tell you stories of some the events and characters associated with the Freedom Trail.
 This is guaranteed to be a profoundly moving experience in the Pyrenees mountains.

 Outline itinerary for your Hike the Freedom Trail holiday

 You’ll arrive at your hotel in the village of Seix where your guide will meet you to explain in more detail about the Freedom Trail and what to expect from your experience.
 After an excellent evening meal (payable directly) you’ll retire to bed for a good night’s sleep before your adventure begins.

 Distance: 9kms Walking Time: 3-4 hours

-Your first day of walking will take you from the little village of la Sounere up to the little mountainside community of Aunac via the Col d’Artigue.
+Carrying just your day pack, your first day of walking will take you from the little village of la Sounere up to the little mountainside community of Aunac via the Col d’Artigue.